 £10,800 – Provides essential medical supplies to a hospital.

-Here at Muslim Aid, we are working with our partners to deliver food, clean water, healthcare, and essential non-food items in our Yemen Crisis Appeal.
+We are working with our partners to deliver food, clean and safe water, healthcare, and essential non-food items to those most in need through our Yemen Emergency Appeal.

 We have been working with our partners on the ground to deliver: